 Kayla: I think the issue of rep is such an important one when thinking about these particular tropes.
 Disabled folks get so little (decent) representation as it is, that it seems especially cruel to promise rep and then reveal, haha!
 Nope.
 But I don’t honestly know how to get around it if, as you said, the character genuinely believes themselves to be disabled.

 Corinne: I do think Percy Jackson, for one, handled this trope better than many others, though.
-One element.
-I really liked was that the “disabilities” don’t spontaneously disappear later in the narrative.
+One element I liked was that the “disabilities” don’t spontaneously disappear later in the narrative.
 I don’t think I quite buy the “wired for Greek” excuse, but accepting that as suspension of disbelief, the fact is that it still manifests similarly to dyslexia.
 They still struggle with reading English later on in the book.
 So, it’s still actually disabling, and I like that it’s not handwaved away.
-And looking at that article I linked earlier, lots kids with these conditions are excited to have representation.
+And looking at that article I linked earlier, lots of kids with these conditions are excited to have representation.

-Natasha: I also—and your mileage may vary!—think magic-manifesting-as-disability should still be treated as disability, rather than vanishing once the magic is revealed.
+Natasha: I also — and your mileage may vary! — think magic-manifesting-as-disability should still be treated as disability, rather than vanishing once the magic is revealed.

 … jinx again.